dtorresnava/prueba-api/README.txt

 of the launchTwitterRandockApi function of the RandockApiController driver.

 The development lasted about 4 hours counting with the time dedicated to investigate how simfony4 works the library to launch the api.

+In the .RAR attached are the directories: config, src, templates and vendor, are the directories generated in a symfon project, in the directory vendor there is only one directory corresponding to the j7mbo library.

+I leave a link to my GIT repository where the test is: https://github.com/dtorresnava/prueba-api